Politics

 Bastidas attended the Trump rally in Aurora, Colorado last week.
 Courtesy of Bastidas

 As of last week, a spokesman for the Aurora Police Department said he was not aware of any new gang arrests since the first handful.
-But that had not stopped Trump and running mate Sen. JD Vance from declaring that Aurora had been taken over by an invading hoard of savage animals.
+But that had not stopped Trump and running mate Sen. JD Vance from declaring that Aurora had been taken over by an invading horde of savage animals.

 “You may never see me again but that’s OK.
 I’ve gotta do what I gotta do,” Trump said when announcing in September that he would be visiting Aurora along with Springfield, Ohio, where he and Vance had falsely said that Haitian immigrants were eating pet dogs and cats.

-Bastidas had chosen to come to Aurora after being granted asylum at the U.S. border in 2022 because he heard it had a Spanish speaking community that would welcome him.
+Bastidas had chosen to come to Aurora after being granted asylum at the U.S. border in 2022 because he heard it had a Spanish-speaking community that would welcome him.

 “I came here without family.
 I came here without knowing anyone,” he told the Daily Beast.